Structed/godot-playfab/docs/user/Events/Configuration.md

 > If you use multiple `PlayFab` nodes, you may set these values independently

-Suppose you want to implement a logger of which sends Telemetry Events for debugging purposes, but also write general PlayStream events to react upon.
+Suppose you want to implement a logger of which sends Telemetry Events for debugging purposes.
+But you would also like to write general PlayStream events to react upon.
 You could then configure two different `PlayFab` objects with different batching configurations.

 ### Example: